Have you found yourself craving more salt than normal?

 Feeling a little more fatigued than you should during workouts?

-Perhaps it’s time to explore your electrolytes!
+Perhaps it’s time to explore electrolytes for runners!

 Sugar is the thing I crave during stress or you know after any meal, so when I suddenly start dreaming of potato chips I know something in my body is out of balance.
-As I started marathon training during the summer in Miami, this quickly became the case…I wanted salt, but at the same time knew I was actually getting plenty through my natural diet.

 I put my hand up on your hip.
 When I sweat, you sweat, we sweat…seriously in Miami we sweat (circa 2011).During my runs, I started feeling a little lightheaded or just down right fatigued in ways that I had never noticed in any previous training cycle.
-A lot of folks kept pointing to dehydration, but the fact of the matter is I drink a minimum of 8oz of water per hour all day long…I could float a ship.

 I was actually flushing my body out between the long sweat sessions and all the pure water!!!